 Kathmandu Durbar Square is one of the three durbar squares of Kathmandu Valley.
 This place is also widely known as 'Basantapur' or 'Basantapur Durbar Square'.
 Along with the other two durbar squares, it is also part of UNESCO World Heritage Sites.
+Without Kathmandu darbar square, Kathmandu day tour is not completed.

 The durbar square has the palaces of the Malla and Shah monarchs who have ruled the valley.
 Kathmandu Durbar Square has also several courtyards, temples, and shrines.